4 Things I Learned Paying Off $30,000 in Student Loan Debt

 In my house growing up, my mother was the saver and my father was the spender.
 I took after my dad, with a natural inclination toward making money and spending it quickly.
 No matter how much I tried, I was never able to save a significant amount before giving in and spending it all.

 Facing my mountain of debt without the safety net of a paycheck was a wake-up call.
 That was when I realized the value of spending less so I could build cash reserves.
 Had I not spent my entire paycheck on clothes and food, I would have been able to set aside enough to pay my bills.
 Better yet, I would probably not have racked up so much credit card debt in the first place.

 I learned the hard way to separate my needs and wants.
 Knowing that my income was limited and that I had debts to pay, I made some tough choices and skipped fun experiences with friends.
 Many of the things that I desperately craved were just wants.
 There wasn’t much that I truly needed to be happy.

 The Bottom Line

-Reading personal finance blogs empowered me with the knowledge to turn my finances around.
-It taught me the value of living on less and saving the difference.
-Using the lessons I learned, I paid off my debt and built an emergency fund.
+Following the advice of several personal finance blogs empowered me to turn my finances around and taught me the value of living on less and saving the difference.
+Thanks to those important financial lessons, I finally paid off my debt and built a cash cushion.

-Now that I’m debt-free, I can look back on this time in my life as a learning experience.
-While I didn’t appreciate my struggles at the time, I now see how those difficulties shaped my worldview for the better.
+Now that I am debt-free, I can look back on that time in my life as a valuable learning experience.
+While I didn’t appreciate my struggles at the time, I can see now how those difficulties shaped my worldview for the better.

 These days, I love figuring out different ways to save money and build my cash cushion.
-My husband and I are debt-free, including our mortgage and cars.
-The lessons I learned early on motivated me to broaden my financial knowledge, and ultimately led me to where I am today.
+My husband and I are debt-free – including our mortgage and vehicles.
+The lessons that I learned early on motivated me to broaden my financial knowledge, and ultimately led me to where I am today.